heathhenley/heathhenley.github.io/content/posts/python-random-module-random-notes.md

-There's still a lot of possibilities, and you won't know the exact state of the generator unless you know how many times it's been called since it was seeded, but it's still a lot less secure than using a true random source.
+There's still a lot of possibilities, and you won't know the exact state of the generator unless you know how many times it's been called since it was seeded, but it's still a lot less entropy than reading the whole state in from /dev/urandom.

 ## What can you use for a cryptographic applications?
 Python has a [module called `secrets`](https://docs.python.org/3/library/secrets.html) that provides a cryptographically secure